- 1 The history of banh mi

 Phi Banh Mi

 Address: Cam Pho tp – Opening Hours: 8 a.m – 8 p.m.
 Monday – Sunday – Cost: 15,000 to 35,000 VND (0.65c to 1.50 USD)

 Phi Banh Mi has been in business since 2013 and is still new to the scene, considering the other banh mi veterans in town have been around for decades.
 However, in the short period since opening, Phi Banh Mi has achieved a higher rating on TripAdvisor and have equalled or exceeded their popularity with locals, expats and travellers.
 Phi and his wife Tau run the business, and they’re located at Phi’s parent’s home just north of the Old Town.

 Phi offers a slightly smaller banh mi than other stands for a lower price, and it’s perfect for pretty much any time of the day.
 Their traditional banh mi comes with slices of five spice braised pork belly, Vietnamese sausage, pate, cucumber, slaw and herbs.
-It’s a tasty sandwich that is well-balanced within the bun.
+A tasty sandwich well-balanced within the bun.
 They also have an excellent selection to choose from on their English menu, with a delicious option to add avocado to your banh mi for a small extra price.
-Additionally offered are two great vegetarian banh mi’s which include cheese or seared tofu—and the staff are happy to do a vegan version if you ask.
+Additionally offered are two great vegetarian banh mi’s including cheese or seared tofu.
+The staff are happy to do a vegan version if you ask.